 If it weren’t for hemp terpenes, any product derived from hemp would be largely undesirable due to a lack of flavor and aroma – let alone the lack of synergy between terps and cannabinoids.
-For those reasons, it is vital to make sure that terpene extraction is a primary consideration for hemp and cannabis producers.
+For those reasons, it is vital to make sure that terpene extraction is a primary consideration for hemp producers.
 In this article, we will discuss the best way to ensure that terpene extraction is thoroughly explained so that preservation and formulation of hemp terpenes is optimal.

 How Much are Hemp Terpenes Worth?

 As stated previously, hemp terpenes have become incredibly valuable for creating any CBD product.
 But, what is the true value of hemp terpenes?
 If a producer is purchasing wholesale terpenes for product formulation, full spectrum natural hemp terpenes will cost roughly $20-30 per gram.
 Needless to say, these can be costly.

 Because of this high cost, some producers may resort to synthetic terpenes running roughly $10-20 per gram.
 However, these terpenes are not highly sought after by consumers making it a lesser option for any producer.

 So, in truth, terpenes are highly valuable for their use and for their overall price point, but to buy them wholesale is a far costlier choice.
 This is why proper terpene extraction is critical for any extraction company to master, and there are many factors that play into proper extraction of hemp terpenes.

 One of those factors is in the decarboxylation process.
 Some extractors decide to decarb before extraction, some after extraction, and some don’t decarboxylate at all.
 So, what is the best choice for terpene extraction and preservation?

 Decarboxylation Before or After Extraction for Hemp Terpenes?